FAQ / Frequently asked questions

 Whether you can be vaccinated while pregnant depends on the type of vaccination you need.
 For example, a vaccination against dengue should not be administered during pregnancy.
 A trip to a (sub)tropical country always carries an increased medical risk.
 Consider whether this trip is necessary or whether you might want to postpone it.
 Our medical specialists will discuss this with you.

-Do you want to become pregnant in the near future?
+Want to get pregnant in the near future?
 Vaccination is not a reason not to get pregnant.
 However, we may advise you to delay pregnancy when travelling to a malaria area.

 Our nurses will inform you about pregnancy in a malaria area.
 After this, you can judge for yourself whether you want to travel to a malaria area.
 Not all malaria tablets can be used during pregnancy.
 If malaria tablets are advised, the nurse will write the prescription for them.